The Annabelle Doll & the Warrens: The Engine Behind a Haunted-House Empire.

 Insiders and skeptics dispute the cases

 The claims have been challenged from close range.
-Claimed Writer Ray Garton, hired to author a Warren case book, said the witnesses' accounts were contradictory and that he was told to invent a coherent story; skeptics such as Joe Nickell have found no verifiable evidence in their cases [2][3].
+Claimed Novelist Ray Garton, hired to author the Warren case book In a Dark Place, said the witnesses' accounts were contradictory and that Ed Warren told him to invent a coherent story; skeptics such as Joe Nickell found no verifiable evidence in the cases; and science writer Sharon Hill noted that much of the Warrens' mythos was “of their own doing” [2][3].

 The competing positions.